 Tommy TallaricoVideo Games Live

 Tommy Tallarico is a veritable video game industry icon.
 As one of the most successful video game composers in history, he has helped revolutionize the gaming world, creating unique audio landscapes that enhance the video gaming experience.
-An accomplished musician, Tallarico has been writing music for video games for more than 18 years.
-He has won over 35 industry awards and has worked on more than 300 game titles.
+An accomplished musician, Tallarico has been writing music for video games for more than 25 years.
+He has won over 50 industry awards and has worked on more than 300 game titles (a Guinness World Record!).
 His score for ADVENT RISING has been noted as "one of the greatest musical scores of all time" by websites such as Yahoo, Gamespot and others.
-Tallarico was the first musician to release a video game soundtrack worldwide and has released seven video game soundtrack albums since.
-In 2002, Tallarico co-created the critically acclaimed Video Games Live which features music from the greatest video games performed by top orchestras and choirs around the world combined with synchronized video footage, lasers, lights, special effects, interactivity and live action to create an explosive and unique one-of-a-kind entertainment experience.
+Tallarico was the first musician to release a video game soundtrack worldwide and has released 14 video game soundtrack albums since.
+In 2002, Tallarico created the critically acclaimed Video Games Live which features music from the greatest video games performed by top orchestras and choirs around the world combined with synchronized video footage, lasers, lights, special effects, interactivity and live action to create an explosive and unique one-of-a-kind entertainment experience.
 Tommy is the founder, Chairman and CEO of the Game Audio Network Guild (G.A.N.G.), which is a non-profit organization educating and heightening the awareness of audio for the interactive world.

 John VecheyPluto VR